Knowledge base

 - Some information from your account may be used by Microsoft for centralized management and better synchronization experience.

-- If you want to have full and local control over your emails, consider using third-party email software/clients (such as Thunderbird, for example) that allow for more direct storage.
+- If you wish to have total and local control over your emails, consider using third-party email software/clients (such as Thunderbird for example) that allow for more direct storage.

-- The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example).
-Therefore, if you encounter a problem with a third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms of Service.
+- The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example), therefore if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms of Service.

 Add the email address to the application